vestalisvirginis/synphage/README.md

 synphage relies on one non-python dependency that needs to be manually installed when synphage is installed with pip:
 - [Blast+](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/) >= 2.12.0

-For LINUX ubuntu:
+Install `Blast+` using your package manager of choice, e.g. for linux ubuntu:
 ``` bash
 apt update
 apt install -y ncbi-blast+
 ```

-For other systems, you can download the [executables](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/) and check the complete [installation documentation](https://www.ncbi.nlm.nih.gov/books/NBK569861/).
+or by downloading an [executables](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/) appropriate for your system.
+For help, check the complete [installation documentation](https://www.ncbi.nlm.nih.gov/books/NBK569861/).

 ## Usage